 IMMEDIATE SUPERVISOR Vice President for Administrative Services

-The Director of Human Resources is the chief human resources officer of the University and serves as an advocate regarding benefits, policies, and practices that would have a positive impact on employees and as an advisor and strategic partner to University administration.
-The Director of Human Resources provides leadership through the management of a comprehensive human resources department, including recruitment, retention, and employment services, benefits management and counseling, classification, compensation, and salary administration, training and development, regulatory compliance, labor and employee relations, and human resource information systems and records management.
+The Director of Human Resources is the chief human resources officer of the University system and serves as an advocate regarding benefits, policies, and practices that would have a positive impact on employees and as an advisor and strategic partner to University administration.
+The Director of Human Resources provides leadership through the management of a comprehensive human resources office, including talent acquisition, retention, and employment services, performance management, benefits administration and counseling, classification, compensation, and salary administration, training and staff development, regulatory compliance, labor and employee relations, and human resource information systems and records management.

 MINIMUM ACCEPTABLE QUALIFICATIONS

 Education: A Bachelor's degree in Human Resource Management, Business Administration or a related field is required.
 A Master's degree in Human Resources Management, Business Administration, Public Administration or a related field is preferred.

 Certification: A nationally-recognized human resource-related certification such as PHR (Professional in Human Resources), SPHR (Senior Professional in Human Resources), SHRM-CP (Society for Human Resource Management-Certified Professional), or SHRM-SCP (SHRM Senior Certified Professional) is preferred.